 I know there are perfectly healthy couples who take on regular therapy for the sake of it being what simply works for them.

 We’re human beings – we’re not going to get marriage right all the time.
 It’s difficult to do right by ourselves at times!
-And out of the billions in this world, we simply choose one to learn and grow from.
+And out of the billions in this world, we chose one to learn and grow from.
 I think we’re allotted for seeking help, especially when we aim for something to last a lifetime.

 With that said, most have undermined the meaning to “marriage counseling” or “therapy” as due to failure.
 That most couples who seek counseling have literally filed for Love Bankruptcy.